 - Spread the thick batter into the pan, and top with more chocolate chips, if desired.
 Bake for about 30 minutes or until a toothpick inserted in the center comes out hot.

-Now for the only difficult part.... waiting while your gluten-free brownies cool before slicing and devouring!
+Now for the only difficult part.... waiting for the brownies to cool before slicing and devouring!

 Let the brownies rest in the pan for about 20 minutes.
-Then lift out by the parchment paper, place on a wire rack, and allow to cool for another 20 minutes.
+Then lift out by the parchment paper, place on a wire rack, and let cool for another 20 minutes.

 Tips for Slicing Gluten-Free Brownies

-Since these brownies are gluten-free, vegan, and have a soft and gooey texture, if you slice them while they're hot they will be quite fragile and messy.
+Since almond flour brownies are gluten-free, vegan, and have a soft and gooey consistency, if you try to cut them while they're hot they'll be fairly fragile and messy.
+Believe me, I've been there (couldn't resist).

 They're definitely amazing while still a bit warm, so I'd never ask you to wait until they're completely cool before slicing.
 That would be torture!

-But if you can manage to wait until they're only slightly warm, they'll hold together better and be more manageable.
+But if you can manage to wait until they're just barely warm, they'll hold together better.

 I find the easiest way to cut brownies is with a large, sharp chef's knife, wiping the blade clean between cuts.